"I am in the fortunate position that the Academy organises a lot of conferences in my area of interest and research"

 The move went smoothly.
 The Academy offered to help us find a flat, but this was unnecessary as the issue was quickly resolved.

-Where do you see yourself in a few years' time and how will CEA help you on your way?
+Where do you see yourself in a few years, and how does the CEA UM help you on that path?

 I have loved writing since I was little, so I would like to pursue a research career.
 The legal career is often quite tied up, so I really enjoy being able to indulge my creative side in this job.
 In a couple of years, I see myself as a researcher who regularly publishes in prestigious journals and attends or even organises international conferences.